rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

 #### Expected Results - test02

-- The test registers the event and check for signal status event call back.
+- The test registers the event and check for signal status event callback.

 #### Test Steps - test02